 - Practice good sleep hygiene.
 Wake up and go to sleep around the same time each day.
 As much as possible, only use your bed for sleep and sex.
 Try cognitive techniques to quiet a racing mind.
 (Want a practical tool for improving sleep?
 Check out The Better Sleep Planner.)

-- Relating to the above: Limit caffeine intake.
+- Limit caffeine intake.
 Caffeine can make people feel “keyed up,” which can trigger and exacerbate other anxiety symptoms.

 - Try meditation.
 Meditation can change neural pathways in your brain, increasing your patience and calm long-term.

 - Identify your anxiety triggers.
 Keeping a journal or tracking your anxiety levels daily can help you identify triggers.